Sebasfac/MLOPS_zoomcamp_project/README.md

 The objective of this project is to have a MLOPS simple workflow, where the objective is to predict a car price based on its attributes.

 Tools used:
-VS code, docker desktop, anaconda prompt, mlflow and prefect.
+VS code, jupyter, docker desktop, anaconda prompt, mlflow, prefect and evidently.

 To run evidently_metrics.py, start prefect and also docker-compose.yaml

 The project still needs several additions, such as tests.

+(At this stage of the project, recommendations are very welcome!!)